sidshank/sidshank.github.io/_posts/2024-08-12-trips-reading-and-reflection.md

 I completed the first one, and I'm going through the other two.
 The goal is to read through at least a few pages a day of either one (ideally a full chapter).

 I've also been reading a lot of fiction, specifically books by Brandon Sanderson.
-I've been so immersed in the Cosmere universe that has masterfully weaved together, that I just can't enough.
+I've been so immersed in the Cosmere universe that Sanderson masterfully weaves together, that I just can't enough.
 I've gone through:
 1. The first four books in the Stormlight Archive series
 2. Two novellas conencted to the Stormlight Archive series - Warbreaker and Edgedancer
 3. All of his Kickstarter books - Tress of the Emerald Sea, The Frugal Wizard's Handbook for Surviving Medieval England, The Sunlit Man, and Yumi and the Nightmare Painter